-Similarly, 4 Ezra preserves a tradition that the Lord led Moses "up on Mount Sinai, where I kept him with me many days; and I told him many wondrous things, and showed him the secrets of the times and declared to him the end of times.
-Then I commanded him saying, "These words you shall publish openly, and these you shall keep secret."
-4 Ezra 14:4-6, from B. M. Metzger, "The Fourth Book of Ezra," in Old Testament Pseudepigrapha, 1:553.
+Similarly, Fourth Ezra preserves a tradition that the Lord led Moses "up on Mount Sinai, where I kept him with me many days; and I told him many wondrous things, and showed him the secrets of the times and declared to him the end of times.
+Then I commanded him saying, "These words you shall publish openly, and these you shall keep secret" (Bruce M. Metzger, "The Fourth Book of Ezra," in The Old Testament Pseudepigrapha, 14:4-6, Vol. 1, p.
+553).

-Besides individuals such as Moses who experienced actual heavenly ascent, it has been argued that some Jewish worshippers in the Second Temple period emulated the experience of these exceptional figures through ritual ascent, a practice that has been documented in the synagogue of Dura Europos (see Jeffrey M. Bradshaw, "The Ezekiel Mural at Dura Europos: A Tangible Witness of Philo's Jewish Mysteries?," BYU Studies 49, no. 1 [2010]: 4-49) and at Qumran (Crispin H. T. Fletcher-Louis, All the Glory of Adam: Liturgical Anthropology in the Dead Sea Scrolls [Leiden: Brill, 2002]).
-On the rise of temple terminology and forms in the synagogue and the expanded centrality of prayer during the Amoraic period, see Jodi Magness, "Heaven on Earth: Helios and the Zodiac Cycle in Ancient Palestinian Synagogues," Dumbarton Oaks Papers 59 (2005): 1-52.
+Besides individuals such as Moses who experienced actual heavenly ascent, it has been argued that some Jewish worshippers in the Second Temple period emulated the experience of these exceptional figures through ritual ascent, a practice that has been documented in the synagogue of Dura Europos (Jeffrey M. Bradshaw, "The Ezekiel Mural at Dura Europos: A Tangible Witness of Philo's Jewish Mysteries?," BYU Studies 49, no. 1 [2010]: 4-49), and at Qumran (Crispin H. T. Fletcher-Louis, All the Glory of Adam: Liturgical Anthropology in the Dead Sea Scrolls [Leiden: Brill, 2002]).
+On the rise of temple terminology and forms in the synagogue and the expanded centrality of prayer during the Amoraic period, see Jodi Magness, "Heaven on Earth: Helios and the Zodiac Cycle in Ancient Palestinian Synagogues," Dumbarton Oaks Papers 59 [2005]: 1-52).

 Accounts of heavenly ascent are also to be found in Islam, the best-known story concerning Muhammad himself.
-Moreover, the hajj can be seen as a form of ritual ascent.
-See Syed Ali Ashraf, "The Inner Meaning of the Islamic Rites: Prayer, Pilgrimage, Fasting, Jihad," in Islamic Spirituality: Foundations, ed.
-Seyyed Hossein Nasr [New York: Crossroad Publishing, 1987], 125.
-For a readable account of Muhammad's night journey, see Daniel C. Peterson, "Muhammad," in The Rivers of Paradise: Moses, Buddha, Confucius, Jesus, and Muhammad as Religious Founders, ed.
+Moreover, the hajj can be seen as a form of ritual ascent (Syed Ali Ashraf, "The Inner Meaning of the Islamic Rites: Prayer, Pilgrimage, Fasting, Jihad," in Islamic Spirituality 1: Foundations, ed.
+Seyyed Hossein Nasr [New York: Crossroad Publishing Company, 1987], 125).
+For a readable account of Muhammad's night journey, see Daniel C. Peterson, "Muhammad," in The Rivers of Paradise: Moses, Buddha, Confucius, Jesus, and Muhammad as Religious Founders, eds.
 David Noel Freedman and Michael J. McClymond (Grand Rapids, MI: Eerdmans, 2001), 527-29.
-Similarities between the Jewish Merkabah literature and Islamic mi'raj accounts are described in Annemarie Schimmel, And Muhammad Is His Messenger: The Veneration of the Prophet in Islamic Piety (Chapel Hill, NC: University of North Carolina Press, 1985), 298n8.
+Similarities between the Jewish Merkabah literature and Islamic mi'raj accounts are described in Annemarie Schimmel, And Muhammad Is His Messenger: The Veneration of the Prophet in Islamic Piety, English edition, Studies in Religion, ed.
+Charles H. Long (Chapel Hill, NC: University of North Carolina Press, 1985), 298n8